okta/okta-mobile-swift/Sources/AuthFoundation/AuthFoundation.docc/AuthFoundation.md

 You can use AuthFoundation when you want to:

-* Manager, store, and use tokens and user information.
+* Manage, store, and use tokens and user information.
-* Interact with supplementary native SDKs, such as WebAuthentication or OktaOAuth2.
+* Interact with supplementary native SDKs, such as WebAuthenticationUI or OktaOAuth2.
 * Introspect or monitor network activity, customize behavior, or other operations related to user interaction.

 ## Topics